oliverbitar/Fake-Umbrella-FrontEnd/README.md

 ng serve -- To start the frontend application

-(NOTE: Backend MUST be Running while you are running the frontend application, the steps to downloading and runnning nestjs are in the other project's read me, you must connect your database by setting the correct information in the app.module.ts)
+(NOTE: Backend MUST be Running while you are running the frontend application, the steps to downloading and running nestjs are in the other project's read me, you must connect your database by setting the correct information in the app.module.ts)